enonic/old-xp-doc/doc/operations/clustering.rst

     http.port = somePort

-Start the nodes, they will connect and you should have a live cluster on your machine.
+ 4. **Start your cluster:** Start both nodes by their respective ``bin/server.sh`` or ``bin/server.bat`` they will connect and you should have a live cluster on your machine.
 You can check the current cluster info at:

 http://localhost:8080/status/cluster